sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --slack.type          Send summary for a run, metrics from all URLs, only on errors or all to Slack.  [choices: "summary", "url", "error", "all"] [default: "all"]
-  --slack.limitWarning  The limit to get a warning in Slack using the limitMetric  [default: 90] --slack.limitError    The limit to get a error in Slack using the limitMetric  [default: 80] --slack.limitMetric   The metric that will be used to set warning/error  [choices: "coachScore", "speedIndex", "firstVisualChange"] [default: "coachScore"]
+  --slack.limitWarning  The limit to get a warning in Slack using the limitMetric  [default: 90] --slack.limitError    The limit to get a error in Slack using the limitMetric  [default: 80] --slack.limitMetric   The metric that will be used to set warning/error  [choices: "coachScore", "speedIndex", "firstVisualChange", "firstPaint", "visualComplete85", "lastVisualChange", "fullyLoaded"] [default: "coachScore"]

 s3
   --s3.endpoint           The S3 endpoint.
 Optional depending on your settings.